 Passengers embarking in Vancouver should allow approximately one hour for examination of travel documents and luggage screening.
 Most ship embarkations begin at approximately 1 pm.
 Passengers are also encouraged to check travel documents before arriving at the terminal to avoid unnecessary waiting.

-Once passengers arrive at the cruise terminal, Canada Place or Ballantyne, and are ready to board, they must go through passenger screening.
+Once passengers arrive at the Canada Place cruise terminal and are ready to board, they must go through passenger screening.
 At this point, passengers are required to provide attendants their cruise ticket and identification.
 If they leave the secure area after check-in, they must pass through passenger-screening again.

 Identification and boarding information is verified and entered into the computer systems by cruise line staff in exchange for a boarding card.
 Prior to boarding, all passengers are required to complete a declaration card and clear US customs operated by US Customs and Border Protection.